 Pupils will be encouraged to talk to their parents/carers about the issues which are discussed in the programme.
-Teachers will always help pupils facing personal difficulties, in line with the School policy.
-Teachers should explain to pupils that they cannot offer unconditional confidentiality in matters which are illegal or abusive for instance.
+Teachers will always help pupils facing personal difficulties, in line with the School's Safeguarding and Child Protection Policy.
+Teachers should explain to pupils that they cannot offer unconditional confidentiality in matters which are illegal or abusive, for instance.
 Teachers will explain that in such circumstances they would have to inform others, for example a parent, the Head or Designated Safeguarding Lead, but that the pupils would always be informed first that such action was going to be taken.